Tera Intezaar: Development

-The official announcement of the film was announced in the second half of May 2016.
+The official announcement of the film was made in the second half of May 2016.
 The title of the film was to be Tera Intezaar.

 Casting

-The makers of the film have chosen Arbaaz Khan and Sunny Leone to play the lead roles in the film.
+The makers of the film have chosen Arbaaz Khan and Sunny Leone to play the lead roles.

 Filming

 The principal photography of the film commenced in the second half of July 2016.
 The film will be shot in Mumbai.
 Some parts of the film will also be shot in Kutch as well as in international locations such as Mauritius.
 The first schedule of the film wrapped up on 23 August 2016. in ramaji rao studio Hyderabad.
 The choreographer for the film is Mudassar Khan.

 Film Tera Intezaar completed a 15 days schedule in Mauritius starting from 8 to 24 November 2016.

 Mattel controversy

 The Delhi High Court issued a notice to the producers of the film for using the word "Barbie" in a song without the permission of Mattel Inc, the manufacturers of the trademark Barbie dolls.

 The single judge bench of Justice Rajiv Sahai Endlaw, however, refused to grant ex-parte injunction against the toy company.
 The court also noted that the plea may be considered at the notice stage.

 Mattel told the court in its plea that the song and its lyrics have been used "in a manner antagonistic to the values and interests of the customers target base, the plaintiffs cater to".
 The song, which features actor Sunny Leone, is "provocative and inappropriate for younger girls and children, tarnishing and degrading the distinctive quality of the Barbie", the company said.

 Justice Endlaw noted that courts in the United States had held that music companies’ use of "Barbie" in a song was not an infringement of the toy manufacturer's trademark.
 Quoting from an older judgment passed by the United States Court of Appeals, Ninth Circuit from 2002, the judge said, "The parties are advised to chill.”